jack-linaker/crow/README.md

 # CROW (Clerical Resolution Online Widget)

-An open-source desktop- and web-based tool designed to support manual ("clerical") review of linked records in data linkage projects.
+An open-source app designed to support manual ("clerical") review of linked records in data linkage projects.

 - [What is CROW?](#what-is-crow)
 - [Key Features](#key-features)